EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //cut,
-    //cut,"Cut the selection to the clipboard"
+    Description,"Cut the selection to the clipboard"
     Permissions,"worldedit.clipboard.cut"
     Usage,"//cut [-be] [leavePattern] [-m <mask>]"
        [leavePattern],"Pattern to leave in place of the selection"